 When thinking about branding in the context of such a vital part of everyday life, begs the question: how important is it, if the aim of the organization is to serve and support?

 Our daily lives have become one of branding.
 Whether for individuals, businesses, products or initiatives.
 Seth Godin, an American businessman and marketer, defined a brand as “the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.”

 It's more than just your logo, but the impression of the organization.
 It's how people show up both digitally and in person.
 A great logo is an excellent start, but that’s merely the flag.
 It’s also about saying and doing the same thing all the time, to avoid a discrepancy between what’s communicated and what is experienced.
 Discrepancies in your branding may take away from the very important work that you do.

-Simple steps for branding for the nonprofit organization:
+Tweak Agency, a DC web design and marketing agency, proposes simple steps for branding for the nonprofit organization:

 Whether your branding or marketing is formal or not; these two elements will provide team members, community members and supporters with a good idea of what the organization is about.
 It will help the organization attract the right people as staff; volunteers and beneficiaries.
 Additionally, it will create a bigger impact in the area you’re aiming to reach.

 Nonprofit organizations fulfill a very important role in society: they serve to support existing structures to provide services to communities and spread awareness on issues.